Foreign Languages for Kids Spanish

 Parents

 Parents have their own dashboard with access to detailed student progress reports.
-While much of FL4K Spanish is presented online, the program still requires some parental oversight, interaction for offline activities, and evaluation of oral responses.
-If possible, parents should also try to practice Spanish conversations with their children, learning along with their children if needed.
+While much of FL4K Spanish is presented online, the program still requires some parental oversight for younger students.
+Upper elementary and middle-school students should be able to work with minimal oversight.
+However, parents should also try to practice Spanish conversations with their children, learning along with their children if possible.

 The Welcome page should be the starting place for parents since it explains how the program works, offline activities, and other important topics.
 Because the program has so many features, this information is essential for knowing what is available.